Illustration of 3 friends walking with arms linked. One is wearing a lymphoedema sleeve.

 Who gets lymphoedema?

-More than one in five people with cancer develop lymphoedema to some degree.
+More than one in 5 people with cancer develop lymphoedema to some degree.
 Most don’t and it depends on the type of cancer you have, where it is, what treatment you’ve had and other health conditions you experience.

-Risk factors include (from the Cancer Council, 2017):
+Risk factors include (from the Cancer Council, 2023):

 • surgery that removes lymph nodes